-To prevent foaming, make sure that the refrigeration unit is properly maintained, and capable of maintaining 38˚ F. In addition, make certain that the unit is used only for the storage of the beer kegs.
-Placing other items in the unit will lead to people opening and closing the cooler door, and this will warm the cooler.
-If other items must be stored in the cooler, you should mount heavy duty plastic strips at the doorway to prevent cooling loss, or place a curtain of the strips half way inside the cooler, and store the beer on the side furthest from the doorway.
+To prevent foaming, ensure that the refrigeration unit is properly maintained and capable of maintaining 38° F. Also, make certain that the unit is used only for the storage of the beer kegs.
+Placing other items in the unit will lead to people opening and closing the cooler door, which will warm the cooler.
+If other items must be stored in the cooler, you should mount heavy-duty plastic strips at the doorway to prevent cooling loss, or place a curtain of the strips halfway inside the cooler and store the beer on the side furthest from the doorway.

 If temperature changes are uncontrollable, an effective way to prevent temperature fluctuations from negatively impacting your kegs is to install a gas blender.
 A blender will help to ensure that the proper amount of blended gas is being applied to the keg at all times.
 See Blended Gas Article.

 When a keg is delivered to an account, it should be placed in the cooler immediately and allowed to cool down.
 A keg that has just been delivered to the retailer should never be connected to the system until it has had time to cool to the proper dispensing temperature.